5e1y/trinil-showcase/README.md

-# 🎨 Icon Browser for Trinil
+# 🎨 Trinil Icon Browser

-An interactive, modern icon showcase built with **React**, **Vite**, and **Tailwind CSS**.
-Browse through a curated collection of icons with smooth animations, responsive design, and an intuitive user interface.
+An interactive, modern showcase for **Trinil** — a comprehensive icon library.
+Browse, explore, and integrate beautiful icons into your projects with smooth animations, responsive design, and an intuitive user interface.

+> **Trinil** is a curated collection of high-quality icons available on [GitHub](https://github.com/5e1y/trinil) and [trinil.dev](https://trinil.dev)

 ## ✨ Features